garden-rs/garden/doc/src/configuration.md

   root: ~/src
 ```

-Use an empty string to place trees relative to your current directory.
+Configure `garden.root` to `""` (an empty string) to use a dynamic
-This lets you use `garden --config <path>` to interact with the trees
+`garden.root` that follows your current directory.
+This lets you use
+`garden --config <path>` to create and interact with trees in your
-in your current directory rather than a configuration-defined location.
+current directory instead of a fixed configuration-defined location.

 ```yaml
 garden: